Kurt Schwitters (1887-1948)

 Joan Miro (1893-1983)

-Joan Miro used “automatic” painting or drawing approaching his canvas without any preconceived ideas allowing his hand to move freely over the surface.
-The images would emerge and he would select those that had symbolic value for emphasis.
+Joan Miró used “automatic” painting or drawing approaching his canvas without any preconceived ideas allowing his hand to move freely over the surface.
+As in Figures and Dog in Front of the Sun (1949), images would emerge and he would select those that had symbolic value for emphasis.
 We, the viewer, don’t have to know anything about the symbols imbedded in the work to appreciate the painting’s aesthetic value.
-See his Figures and Dog Before the Sun.

 Find a much more in-depth discussion in books by Roy Charles Henry.